-The Worst Reason To Drink Wine, Says Science
+This Is The Worst Reason to Drink Wine, According to Science

-If you're drinking wine for all of the health benefits it could have, you may want to put a cork in it, according to science.
+If you're drinking wine for all of the health benefits it could have, you may want to put a cork in it, says science.

-There are plenty of health-related reasons to drink the occasional glass of wine—can potentially ward off cardiovascular disease, potentially lengthen your life, among other things—but sometimes the benefits of this beverage can be overblown.
+There are plenty of health-related reasons to drink the occasional glass of wine—it can potentially ward off cardiovascular disease, and potentially lengthen your life, among other things—but sometimes the benefits of this beverage can be overblown.
 Read on to find out why.

 The results have been overstated.